-The thin wooden shell produced by this company resonates strongly when played softly, thus allowing drummers to minimise the amount of energy expended when laying down a beat.
+The thin wooden drum shells produced by this company resonate strongly when played softly, thus allowing drummers to minimise the amount of energy expended when laying down a beat.
 A drum’s low, sustaining sound also has extra meaning for Kumu, with the company taking its name from the Finnish word to describe such.
-Fittingly, ‘kumu’ also refers to a certain sound made by thunderstorms.
+Fittingly, ‘kumu’ also refers to a certain booming sound made by thunderstorms.

 “I have done many unique patterns and finishes,” said Pekka Helanen.
 “Some have even wanted their kit to look like it is really old and beaten, even rusty.
 People are always so happy when they get their drums.
 They admire the finish and later have told me that they have stepped up levels with their playing.”

 This company’s selling point is Finnish wood, particularly curly birch.
 Aside from watches, Aarni sells wooden sunglasses and wallets.

 “A wooden watch is really light, always warm and doesn’t make its wearer’s wrist sweat,” Niklas Tuokko stated.
 “Similarly, wooden eyeglasses are softer than plastic ones and, more than anything, they’re classy.
 It’d be difficult to copy the unique pattern of wood.”

 Fuelled by collaborations with Finnish design maestros, Nikari recently celebrated its 50th year of creating premium, sustainable solid-wood furniture.